 Or for the not clear monetary connection, you've a single person marketing department with a major product launch campaign in the works.
 How are they going to get the copywriting, website revisions, social promotions and much more done while still preparing the launch at a national conference in six weeks with theme, booth design, and swag?
 Marketing execution in bits and whole pieces can be had starting at only $ 500.

-Stop the insanity of repeating what works, but isn't effective; reach out and ask those specializing in agency-to-agency partnerships to help you find better alternatives.
-And, learn about increasing global partnerships, why agencies are offshoring in 2017, and how syncing with a sourcing partner works.
+Reach out and ask those specializing in agency-to-agency partnerships to help you find better alternatives.
+Read through FAQs to us from other agencies.
+Learn about increasing global partnerships, why agencies are offshoring, and how syncing with a sourcing partner works.